 The world´s largest optical glass maker Hoya (Japan) and the German lens maker Schneider once tested several old and new lenses.
 The fast and famous Nikkor-N 1.1 / 5 cm. for the Nikon rangefinder cameras has 12 air-to-glass surfaces which - together - are reflecting an amount of light resulting in an effective aperture - at full opening - of f/1.24.
 It´s obvious that this lens would perform even better if coated using the latest technology.

 Light in fact is an electro-magnetic wave of a certain wavelength with a speed of approx. 300,000 kilometer per second!
 Human eyes can detect light with a wavelength of 400 - 760 nm. (nanometer).
 Colors like indigo start at 400 nm, followed by blue at 505 nm., green at 560 nm., etc. up to deep red at 760 nm.
 At a shorter wavelength as 400 nm ultraviolet A, B and C and, even shorter, various X-rays can be detected (but not by human eye).
 Above 760 nm. infrared can be found.
 Detecting a color is a matter of reflection and absorption.
 Is white light reflected by an item we will see that item as being black.
 An item reflects the color we see and absorbs all other colors.
 So if light travels through a lens or a binocular, so called interference-reflection will occur, resulting in loss in light.
 If that lens is coated, absorbing reflection, the light transmission will not decrease.
-Research has shown that if a coating is 1/4 of the thickness of the wavelength of a particular color and if the breaking index of the coating substance equals the root of the breaking index of the glass in use, maximum absorption of that color will be the result.
+Research has shown that if a coating is 1/4 of the thickness of the wavelength of a particular color and if the breaking index of the coating substance equals the root of the breaking index of the glass in use, maximum absorption of that color will be the result; the so called 'quarter-wave layer'.
 If we take e.g. the color green at 560 nm. the coating should be 140 nm. thick.
 The more coatings will be used the better light transmission will be gained.
 Nowadays reflections of 0.3 % or less are normal.